-This applies whether you’re communicating verbally or in writing – online or face-to-face at the required social distance.
+This applies to whether you’re communicating verbally or in writing, online or face-to-face at the required social distance.

 In these crazily fast-moving times, it’s vital to frame each message in a way that it can – as far as is humanly possible – not be overtaken by rapidly-changing events.

 You don’t necessarily state your message explicitly within each piece of communication – but each message nonetheless needs to be clear even when you’re not directly spelling it out.